 Fulfillment Center or Warehouse?
 Choose the Right One for Your Business

 Fulfillment Center and Warehouse are often used interchangeably but in reality, both have different functions.
 They are large buildings that hold inventory for businesses.
-However , their features and services are quite different.
-The services that each provides varies depending on the business needs.
-This blog explores the functions of both the fulfilment centre and warehouse for you to decide which is most suitable for your eCommerce business.
+However, their features and services are quite different.
+The services that each provides vary depending on the business needs.
+This blog explores the functions of both the fulfillment center and warehouse for you to decide which is most suitable for your eCommerce business.

 What are Warehouses?
 When are they needed?